-The consolidated financial statements of Viacom incorporated into this information statement/prospectus by reference to Viacom's Annual Report on Form 10-K for the year ended December 31, 1999 have been so incorporated in reliance on the report of PricewaterhouseCoopers LLP, independent accountants, given on the authority of said firm as experts in auditing and accounting.
+The consolidated financial statements of Viacom incorporated into this proxy statement/prospectus by reference to Viacom's Annual Report on Form 10-K for the year ended December 31, 1999 have been so incorporated in reliance on the report of PricewaterhouseCoopers LLP, independent accountants, given on the authority of said firm as experts in auditing and accounting.

-The consolidated financial statements and the related financial statement schedule of Infinity, as of December 31, 1999 and 1998 and for each of the years in the three-year period ended December 31, 1999, incorporated by reference into this information statement/prospectus from Infinity's Annual Report on Form 10-K for the year ended December 31, 1999, have been audited by KPMG LLP, independent auditors, as stated in their reports, which are incorporated in this information statement/prospectus by reference, and have been so incorporated in reliance upon the reports of such firm given upon their authority as experts in accounting and auditing.
+The consolidated financial statements and the related financial statement schedule of Infinity, as of December 31, 1999 and 1998 and for each of the years in the three-year period ended December 31, 1999, incorporated by reference into this proxy statement/prospectus from Infinity's Annual Report on Form 10-K for the year ended December 31, 1999, have been audited by KPMG LLP, independent auditors, as stated in their reports, which are incorporated in this proxy statement/prospectus by reference, and have been so incorporated in reliance upon the reports of such firm given upon their authority as experts in accounting and auditing.

-The consolidated financial statements and the related financial statement schedule of CBS, as of December 31, 1999 and 1998 and for each of the years in the three-year period ended December 31, 1999, have been audited by KPMG LLP, independent auditors, as stated in their reports, which are incorporated into this information statement/prospectus by reference, and have been so incorporated in reliance upon the reports of such firm given upon their authority as experts in accounting and auditing.
+The consolidated financial statements and the related financial statement schedule of CBS, as of December 31, 1999 and 1998 and for each of the years in the three-year period ended December 31, 1999, incorporated by reference into this proxy statement/prospectus from CBS's Annual Report on Form 10-K for the year ended December 31, 1999, have been audited by KPMG LLP, independent auditors, as stated in their reports, which are incorporated in this proxy statement/prospectus by reference, and have been so incorporated in reliance upon the reports of such firm given upon their authority as experts in accounting and auditing.